Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 > }
 > ```

-#### Source-sink domination
+#### Loop handling

-A smart cast source $SO$ dominates a smart cast sink $SI$, if $SO$ is a control-flow dominator of $SI$.
-This is one of the necessary conditions for smart cast to be applicable for a given source-sink pair.

-In the most basic case, smart cast conditions propagate as-is from sources to sinks.
-However, as a number of expressions have additional semantics, which may influence smart cast conditions, in some cases these conditions are modified along the sink-source chain.
-This means the following for different smart cast sources.

-- Conditional expressions (`if` and `when`):
-    - Smart cast conditions derived from expression condition are active inside the true branch scope;
-    - Smart cast conditions derived from *negated* expression condition are active inside the false branch scope;
-    - If a branch is statically known to be definitely evaluated, that branch's condition is also propagated over to its containing scope after the conditional expression;
-- Elvis operator (operator `?:`): if the right-hand side of elvis operator is unreachable, a nullability condition for the left-hand side expression (if applicable) is introduced for the rest of the containing scope;
-- Safe navigation operator (operator `?.`) TODO()
-- Logical conjunction expressions (operator `&&`): all conditions derived from the left-hand expression are applied to the right-hand expression;
-- Logical disjunction expressions (operator `||`): all conditions derived from the left-hand expression are applied *negated* to the right-hand expression;
-- Not-null assertion expressions (operator `!!`): a nullability condition for the left-hand side expression (if applicable) is introduced for the rest of the containing scope;
-- Unsafe cast expression (operator `as`): a type condition for the left-hand side expression (if applicable) is introduced for the rest of the containing scope; the assumed type is the same as the right-hand side type of the cast expression;
-- Direct assignment: if both sides of the assignment are applicable expressions, all the conditions currently applying to the right-hand side are also applied to the left-hand side of the assignment for the rest of the containing scope.

-The necessity of source-sink domination also mean that smart cast sources from the loop bodies and conditions are **not** propagated to the containing scope, as the loop body may be evaluated zero or more times, and the corresponding conditions may or may not be true.
+As mentioned before, a compiler may use $\killDataFlow$ instructions in loops to avoid slow data-flow analysis convergence.
+In the general case, a loop body may be evaluated zero or more times, which, combined with $\killDataFlow$ instructions, causes the smart cast sources from the loop body to *not* propagate to the containing scope.
-However, some loop configurations, for which we can have static guarantees about source-sink domination w.r.t. the containing scope, are handled differently.
+However, some loops, for which we can have static guarantees about how their body is evaluated, may be handled differently.

-* do-while loops (as their body is evaluated at least once) propagate the following to the rest of the containing scope:
-    * smart cast sources from the loop body, which definitely dominate their sinks
-    * smart cast conditions arising from the *negated* loop condition, if the loop body does not contain any `break` expressions
-* `while (true)` loops propagate the following to the rest of the containing scope:
-    * smart cast sources from the loop body, which definitely dominate their sinks
+For the following loop configurations, we consider their bodies to be evaluated *one or more* times.

+* `while (true) { ... }`
+* `do { ... } while (condition)`

-> Note: in the second case, only the exact `while (true)` form is handled as described; e.g., `while (true == true)` does not work.
+> Note: in the current implementation, only the exact `while (true)` form is handled as described; e.g., `while (true == true)` does not work.

-> Note: one may extend the number of loop configurations, which are handled by smart casting, if the implementation can statically guarantee the source-sink domination.
+> Note: one may extend the number of loop configurations, which are handled by smart casts, if the compiler implementation deems it necessary.

 > Example:
-> ```
+> ```kotlin
 > fun breakFromInfiniteLoop() {
 >     var a: Any? = null
 >